arsdragonfly/inigo/README.md

 You can read more about namespaces under the publishing a package section below.

 This will create a skeleton app with an `Inigo.toml`.
 This configuration file will allow you to specify dependencies and automatically generates your Idris `ipkg` file for you.

+Note: it is also possible to use an `Inigo.dhall` file, see `src/docs/dhall.rst` for more details.

 You can build and run your app by calling: